What is an investment trust?

 Like all funds, investment trusts can rise and fall in value.
 However, they can be more volatile than other assets due to supply and demand.

-The below table is highlighting the top ten investment trusts on Freetrade by total value of buy orders.
+The below table highlights the top ten investment trusts on Freetrade in 2021 by number of orders.